rwillaer/ONMD-OpenFlexure/examples/videos/README.md

 # Example videos

-Small example movies used in the manual for demonstrating analysis workflows.
+This folder contains small example movies used in the user manual to demonstrate the ONMD analysis workflow.

+These videos are illustrative only and are not the full datasets used to generate the results reported in the manuscript.